daved01/Adversarial_Examples/results/BIM/README.md

 BIM-all_samples -- Attacks with all 1000 images, no matter if clean prediction is correct or not

+                         -- Adversarial confidences for selected epsilons.
+Is 0 if initial prediction was false.

 BIM-Conf40      -- Attacks with images with initial confidence of 40% - 60%

 BIM-Conf85      -- Attacks with images with initial confidence of 85% - 90%